-At December 31, 1999, the Bank was obligated under noncancelable leases for premises and equipment with terms ranging from 1 to approximately 5 years.
+At December 31, 2000, the Bank was obligated under noncancelable leases for premises and equipment with terms ranging from 1 to approximately 6 years.
 These leases provide for increased rentals based upon increases in real estate taxes, operating costs or selected price indices.

-Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance and maintenance when included in rent), net of sublease rentals, was \$36 million and \$37 million for the years ended December 31, 1999 and 1998, respectively.
+Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance and maintenance when included in rent), net of sublease rentals, was \$37 million and \$36 million for the years ended December 31, 2000 and 1999, respectively.
 Certain of the Bank's leases have options to renew.

-Future minimum rental payments under noncancelable operating leases and capital leases, net of sublease rentals, with terms of one year or more, at December 31, 1999, were (in thousands):
+Future minimum rental payments under noncancelable operating leases and capital leases, net of sub-lease rentals, with terms of one year or more, at December 31, 2000, were (in thousands):

-OPERATING CAPITAL

-2000 \$1,119 \$1,158

-2001 847 692
+Operating Capital

+2001 \$1,716 \$ 991

-2002 455 344
+2002 1,418 531

-2003 236 55
+2003 1,230 68

-2004 138
+2004 1,132

-\$2,795 2,249
+2005 389

+Thereafter 62

+\$5,947 1,590

-Amount representing interest (123)
+Amount representing interest (63)

-Present value of net minimum lease payment \$2,126
+Present value of net minimum lease payment \$1,527

-At December 31, 1999, there were no other commitments and long-term obligations in excess of one year.
-Under the Insurance Agreement of the Federal Reserve Banks dated as of March 2, 1999, each of the Reserve Banks has agreed to bear, on a per incident basis, a pro rata share of losses in excess of 1% of the capital paid-in of the claiming Reserve Bank, up to 50% of the total capital paid-in of all Reserve Banks.
+At December 31, 2000, there were no other commitments and long-term obligations in excess of one year.

+Under the Insurance Agreement of the Federal Reserve Banks dated as of March 2, 1999, each of the Reserve Banks has agreed to bear, on a per incident basis, a pro rata share of losses in excess of 1 percent of the capital paid-in of the claiming Reserve Bank, up to 50 percent of the total capital paid-in of all Reserve Banks.
 Losses are borne in the ratio that a Reserve Bank's capital paid-in bears to the total capital paid-in of all Reserve Banks at the beginning of the calendar year in which the loss is shared.
-No claims were outstanding under such agreement at December 31, 1999 or 1998.
+No claims were outstanding under such agreement at December 31, 2000 or 1999.